Maroussiabelle/Maroussiabelle/README.md

 # Hi there!
-## My name is Marija and  I am eager to start a career as a Junior QA.
+## My name is Marija and  I am eager to start a career in IT

+Open to exploring opportunities in Development, DevOps, QA or Data Analysis with a commitment to continuous learning.

-Here I want to share some web testing portfolio items gained during some of my studies and pet-projects.
+Here I want to share some portfolio items gained during some of my studies and pet-projects.

 I am currently immersed in self-study improving my programming skills in Java and JavaScript by solving tasks on HackerRank.

 # Eager to Gain Practical Experience:
 I've built a solid theoretical foundation and am now eager to apply my skills practically in Software Testing, Java, SQL.